Sidd0605/Hotel-Management-System/README.md

 Customer Options
 Customers can view available rooms, make bookings, and update their personal details.

-Technologies Used
+## Technologies Used
-Python: For backend logic.
+   1) Python: For backend logic.
-Tkinter: For creating the graphical user interface.
+   2) Tkinter: For creating the graphical user interface.
-MySQL: For storing hotel, room, and customer data.
+   3) MySQL: For storing hotel, room, and customer data.

-Future Improvements
-Adding additional features like payment processing.
-Implementing advanced customer queries and room management.
-Contributing
-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
-All contributions are welcome!

-License
-This project is licensed under the MIT License.